davidegat/Lotus123-on-reMarkable/README.md

 <br><br>
 <h2>DISCLAIMER</h2>
 This guide is still a work in progress!<br><br>
 Everything is published 'as-is', no responsability taken.
-Some steps may be different depending on your setup, please take this as a general, inspiring, not detailed guide.
-I am not a programmer, just an enthusiast linux user with some (few) skills, please understand.
+Some steps may be different depending on your setup, please consider this as a general, inspiring, not detailed guide.
+I am not a coder, just an enthusiast linux user with some (few) skills, please understand.

 <h2>BACKGROUND</h2>
-As a <a href="https://www.remarkable.com">reMarkable</a> user I always wanted to get some useful apps to expand my possibilites, a spreadsheet is what I needed more as a teacher.
-Unfortunately, there's still no native spreadsheet app for reMarkable, except for some linux apps like SC, and I didn't want to get crazy porting it on my ARM reMarkable.
-But what about emulating DOS on reMarkable via BOCHS and getting back to the old good 90's? :)<br>
+As a <a href="https://www.remarkable.com">reMarkable</a> user, I always wanted to get some useful apps to expand my possibilites, a spreadsheet is what I needed more as a teacher.
+Unfortunately, there's still no native spreadsheet app for reMarkable, except for some linux software like "SC", but didn't want to get crazy porting it on reMarkable.
+But, what about emulating DOS on reMarkable via BOCHS and getting back to the old good 90's? :)<br>
-BOCHS is available on rM thanks to Toltec repositories, Lotus 123 was a powerful piece of software I used back in school, and I still got a license, so why not? :D
+BOCHS is available on reMarkable thanks to Toltec repositories, Lotus 123 was a powerful piece of software I used back in school, and I still got a license, so why not? :D

 <h2>REQUIREMENTS</h2>
   <li>The reMarkable Tablet (1 or 2) and a motivated person, nerd-like guy/girl/* should be fine<br>